brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Price** +1,000 gp; **Aura** faint transmutation; **CL** 1st; **Weight** —

 This ability can only be placed on composite bows.
 An _adaptive_ bow responds to the strength of its wielder, acting as a bow with a strength rating equal to its wielder's Strength bonus.
-The wielder can fire it with a lesser Strength bonus (and cause less damage if desired.
+The wielder can fire it with a lesser Strength bonus (and cause less damage) if desired.

 Construction Requirements

 **Cost** +500 gp

-Craft Magic Arms and Armor, _ [warp wood](spell_dir/warpWood#_warp-wood_
+Craft Magic Arms and Armor, _ [warp wood](spell_dir/warpWood#_warp-wood)_

 Advancing